Roland-02/Loreto-Stock-Market/README.md

-# Loreto Stock Market (LSM)
+# Loreto Stock Market

-**Loreto Stock Market (LSM)** is a virtual stock trading simulation that allows users to buy and sell shares of real-life companies listed on the London Stock Exchange using virtual currency.
+**LSM** is a virtual stock trading simulation that allows users to buy and sell shares of real-life companies listed on the London Stock Exchange using virtual currency.
 The simulator includes a virtual banking system with customizable loan options, making it an engaging learning tool for both finance students and professionals.

 ## Key Features: